viperscape/kuroshio/README.md

 [streams](#stream-methods) | [channels](#channel-methods) | [examples](/examples/) | [caveats](#caveats) | [rationale](#rationale) | alpha/experimental | ``` [kuroshio "0.2.3-SNAPSHOT"] ```

+#### about
+kuroshio is a Clojure library for creating and operating on streams (delayed, lazily-evaluated, endless lists).
+Streams work similar to lazy sequences in clojure and in fact are accessed by a return of a lazy-seq object to work on (so lazy-seq and seq operations in clojure work with streams in kuroshio).
+Streams can be operated on by multiple threads and ease communication between threads.

 kuroshio streams are built using lazy-seq of nested promises.
 It provides a way to communicate using stream-like representations.
 There can be multiple producers and consumer threads working on a stream.
 There is an option to even read from the stream without modifying/consuming it.
 Values including nil can be placed onto the stream.
 Finally, streams can be duplicated, which can keep the head/origin of the stream intact.
+When basing a stream object off of another stream (duplicating it) the streams can then be operated on simultaneously and read from in a safe manner while gaining the benefits of lazy-seq caching inherent in Clojure.

+Think of streams as a way to simulate data over time, and process these 'events' at later times, repeatedly.
+Unlike regular queues which typically contain a single type of emphemeral object, streams can be operated on multiple times from multiple threads and thus can house different data with a central theme.
+The most basic of examples would be a stream of integers where two threads read the same stream (but two stream objects; duplicated) and each thread filters the integers that they need (i.e. evens for one thread and odds for the other).
+You could simulate this with queues or linkedlists by reading and then splitting the integers to two more queues/lists to be consumed by the two threads, but this quickly shows how inefficient this process could be.

 > ##### [Stream](https://github.com/viperscape/kuroshio/blob/master/examples/stream.clj) methods
 - put! which extends the stream with the new value